Zlotkowski/Code-Editor-App/README.md

-#  Build a complex app (a code editor in the browser inspired in VS Code using the Monaco Editor)
+#  A code editor in the browser inspired in VS Code using the Monaco Editor
-In progress..
+Technologies used:
+* React
+* TypeScript
+* Redux
+* Redux Toolkit
+* Material UI
+* Authentication with Auth0
+* Testing business logic with Jest